 Backstory and Context

 In 1953, E.M.
-Stuart, the man credited with the idea, served as the volunteer president of the Hollywood Chamber of Commerce, in 1953.
-According to the Chamber press release, he proposed the idea as a means to “maintain the glory of a community whose name means glamour and excitement in the four corners of the world.”
-Architecturally, we are not quite sure how it came about.
-The idea that most claim as possible, is that the ceiling of the dining room in the historic Hollywood Hotel once had stars painted on it with the names of celebrities.
+Stuart, the then volunteer president of the Hollywood Chamber of Commerce, came up with the idea for the Hollywood Walk of Fame.
+According to the Chamber’s press release, he wanted to “maintain the glory of a community whose name means glamour and excitement in the four corners of the world.”
+Architecturally, it is not known for certain how the idea was born.
+One likely theory is that it was created to emulate the ceiling in the dining room of the historic Hollywood Hotel, which once had stars painted on it with the names of celebrities.

-The Chamber and city unveiled eight stars on Hollywood Boulevard in August 1958.
-This was to demonstrate what the Walk would look like and to see how the public would react.
-The eight honorees included Olive Borden, Ronald Colman, Louise Fazenda, Preston Foster, Burt Lancaster, Edward Sedgwick, Ernest Torrence, and Joanne Woodward.
-Construction began shortly after.
-However, construction was delayed due to opposition to the assessment district, and Charlie Chaplin Jr. avenging the fact that his father was left out.
+The Chamber and the City unveiled eight stars on Hollywood Boulevard in August 1958.
+This was to show what the Walk of Fame would look like and to see how the public responded.
+The eight honorees included: Olive Borden, Ronald Colman, Louise Fazenda, Preston Foster, Burt Lancaster, Edward Sedgwick, Ernest Torrence, and Joanne Woodward.
+Construction began shortly after; however, it was swiftly delayed due to opposition to the assessment district and Charlie Chaplin, Jr. avenging the fact that his father was left out.

 When construction resumed on the Walk of Fame, Stanley Kramer’s star was the first laid on March 28, 1960.
 Work progressed so quickly that it was decided to make the dedication on November 23rd, at the time of the Hollywood Christmas Parade.
 E.M.
 Stuart was appointed chair of the Completion Committee and planned the ceremonies to celebrate the completion.
 The work wasn’t finished until spring 1961, when it was finally accepted by the Board of Public Works and included the first 1,558 stars.